 In the past year, we have delivered training to staff in high risk categories and across staff outside these categories.
-Modern Slavery information has been incorporated in all training courses held by procurement and over 150 colleagues have completed the e-learning module.
+Modern Slavery information has been incorporated in all training courses including new courses developed in 2018/19.
+Training is provided face to face or then via an e-learning module for Modern Slavery.

-We continue to work with sector colleagues to share best practice and keep-up-to-date on identifying and assessing risks within our supply chain through our involvement with the Purchasing Consortium.
+We continue to work with sector colleagues to share best

+practice and keep-up-to-date on identifying and assessing risks within our supply chain through our involvement with the Purchasing Consortium.

-Procurement professionals have attended external training events. developing greater understanding on how others are tackling this issue.
+Procurement professionals have attended external training events developing greater understanding on how others are tackling this issue including attendance at Stronger Together training.

-During 2018/19 we will:
+During 2019/20 we will:

-- Continue to ensure all of our procurement professionals receive further advanced training in identifying and assessing risks within the supply chain of Modern Slavery at different external training events. - Train purchasers on Modern Slavery awareness. - Promote the e-learning module on Modern Slavery awareness to all staff. - Continue to work with our sector colleagues to share best practice and keep up-to-date on identifying and assessing Modern Slavery considerations within the supply chain.
+- Continue to ensure all of our procurement professionals receive further advanced training in identifying and assessing risks within the supply chain of Modern Slavery at different external training events. - Train purchasers on Modern Slavery awareness. - Promote the e-learning module on Modern Slavery awareness to internal purchasers and staff. - 4.
+Continue to work with our sector colleagues to share best practice and keep up-to-date on identifying and assessing Modern Slavery considerations within the supply chain. - Raise awareness through communication around Anti-Slavery Day on 18 October 2020.

-Supplier Engagement and Development
+Supplier Engagment and Development

-Anglia Ruskin University is aware of its role in helping to tackle Modern Slavery but is also aware of its limitation on its own, and recognise the crucial role of working together with the sector and wider market.
+ARU is aware of its role in helping to tackle Modern Slavery but is also aware of its limitation on its own and recognise the crucial role of working together with the sector and wider market.

-During 2016/17, a baseline was created by engaging suppliers through a Supplier Engagement Tool, which supports their understanding of Modern Slavery and a range of other issues including environmental, social and economic issues.
-The tool allows us to understand the progress of our suppliers on a number of key issues, including Modern Slavery, and supports them in developing an action plan to address key sustainability issues, and help identify elements to investigate such as CSR and Sustainability leads within companies changes.
+During 2016/17, a baseline was created by engaging suppliers through a Supplier Engagement Tool which supports their understanding of Modern Slavery and a range of other issues including environmental, social and economic issues.
+The tool allows us to understand the progress of our suppliers on a number of key issues, including Modern Slavery, and supports them in developing an action plan to address key sustainability issues and help identify elements to investigate such as CSR and Sustainability leads in companies change.